Harveston Temecula vs. Redhawk Temecula

-The Harveston and Redhawk communities in Temecula are two of the largest and more popular neighborhoods in Temecula.
-We thought it would be a great idea to write a blog post and produce a video on Harveston Temecula vs Redhawk Temecula.
-By the end of this article, you will have a better understanding of both these communities and which one will better fit your lifestyle or living situation.
+In Temecula, the Harveston and Redhawk communities are two of the biggest and most popular places to live.
+We thought it would be a great idea to write a blog post and produce a video on Harveston Temecula vs. Redhawk Temecula.
+By the end of this article, you will have a better understanding of both of these communities and which one will better fit your lifestyle or living situation.

-Before moving to Temecula we strongly suggest that you map out the location of employment and the neighborhood or community you plan to live in.
-Redhawk is located in the southern part of Temecula, while Harveston is north.
+Before moving to Temecula, we strongly suggest that you map out the location of employment and the neighborhood or community you plan to live in.
+Redhawk is located in the southern part of Temecula, while Harveston is to the north.

-Southern California can bring great quality of life.
+Southern California has a high quality of life.
 With its abundance of restaurants, outdoor activities, and restaurants, there is never a shortage of things to do.
-Living in your car is not going to improve your quality of life nor give you the time to enjoy everything Southern California has to offer.
+Living in your car is not going to improve your quality of life or give you the time to enjoy everything Southern California has to offer.

-Both communities offer their residents plenty of close by amenities.
+Both communities offer their residents plenty of nearby amenities.
 This is one of the unique things about Temecula.
-It really doesn’t matter what community you live in, grocery stores, gas stations, restaurants, golf courses and schools are all a stone’s throw away.
+It really doesn’t matter what community you live in; grocery stores, gas stations, restaurants, golf courses, and schools are all a stone’s throw away.

 I would have to say that Harveston is the winner when it comes to community amenities.
 In our opinion, Harveston is probably the best community in all of Temecula when it comes to what the HOA actually offers its residents.